 Description: Hung gutters are formed from 8'-0" to 10'-0" long sheets of 20 oz. cold rolled copper.
 Adjacent sheets are joined by 1" lapped, riveted, and soldered seams.

-Expansion joint spacing depends on gutter configuration and gauge, see Table 4.4.3.
+Expansion joint spacing depends on gutter configuration and material thickness, see Table 10B.
 At inside or outside corners, expansion joints should be provided not more than 24' from the corner.

 As shown in the details, there are many configurations for gutter assemblies.
 A few basic principles generally apply.
 For most climates, the supporting brackets or straps should not be spaced more than 30" O.C.
 The roof (upper) edge of the gutter is folded over.
 A continuous copper apron, edge strip or cleat, that extends onto the roof sheathing a minimum of 4", is locked into this fold to form a drip.